 I need more water than my handheld can carry, does anyone have any suggestions?

-What are the differences of hydration packs?
+What are the differences of all these options?

 I’ve answered several questions about hydration already in the Running Coaches’ Corner linkup — such as why you need to stay hydrated along with a few options to keep you hydrated.
 Today I’m going to show you a few ways to carry said hydration with you.
 Bear in mind there are a ton of hydration packs, vests, belts, handheld bottles, etc., on the market.
 There’s a variety of sizes, styles, colors, and brands to choose from.
 I’ve found, much like fueling, shoes and apparel, what works for one person does not work for the next.